AdobeDocs/campaign-classic.en/help/integrations/using/creating-an-experience-manager-newsletter.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Creating an Experience Manager newsletter
+title: Create an Experience Manager newsletter
-description: Creating an Experience Manager newsletter
+description: Learn how to create an Experience Manager newsletter
 audience: integrations
 content-type: reference
 topic-tags: adobe-experience-manager
 ---

-# Creating an Experience Manager newsletter{#creating-an-experience-manager-newsletter}
+# Create an Experience Manager newsletter{#creating-an-experience-manager-newsletter}

 This integration can be used for example to create a newsletter in Adobe Experience Manager which will then be used in Adobe Campaign as part of an email campaign.